Rieber: Wright wants to prove himself; deGrom's done it

 DeGrom was his usual Cy Young-worthy self, allowing two runs in seven innings with nine strikeouts.
 It was a shock when Lewis Brinson hit a two-out, two-run double off deGrom in the fourth.

-If falling under .500 hurt his NL Cy Young award chances, then shame on NL Cy Young award voters.
-There guess here is it will hurt with some, but deGrom still has three starts left and we won’t find out the results until November.
+If falling under .500 hurt his NL Cy Young Award chances, then shame on NL Cy Young Award voters.
+The guess here is it will hurt with some, but deGrom still has three starts left and we won’t find out the results until November.

 “It’s frustrating,” deGrom said.
 “But that’s baseball.”